Trump Administration Officially Moves Forward With Bump Stocks Ban

 — CNN Breaking News (@cnnbrk) December 18, 2018

-Bump stocks, as they are called, have long been at the center of the firearms debate, as the devices can turn a deadly weapon into an even-more-lethal gun, allowing the user to fire off more shots in a shorter amount of time.
+Bump stocks, as they are called, have long been at the center of the firearms debate.
+The devices can turn a deadly weapon into something even more lethal, allowing the user to fire off more shots in a shorter amount of time.

 In fact, bump stocks have been a factor in at least one American mass shooting.
-Back in October 2017, Stephen Paddock used his guns outfitted with bump stocks and other after-market parts as he allegedly sprayed bullets onto the crowd below from his 32-story window at Las Vegas’ Mandalay Bay.
-Whether or not the bump-stock ban would have prevented or mitigated the Las Vegas shooting remains unclear, however.
+Back in October 2017, Stephen Paddock used his guns — many outfitted with bump stocks and other after-market parts — as he allegedly targeted victims from his 32-story window at Las Vegas’ Mandalay Bay.
+Whether or not the bump-stock ban would have prevented, or mitigated, the Las Vegas shooting remains unclear, however.

 The Trump administration, for its part, has been suggesting for some time that a bump-stock ban may be in the works, as the Inquisitr reported in late November.